alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_docker_image.md

 * Buildpack based apps use bash to execute the app start command (`bash -c <command>`), but Docker image based apps use sh (`sh -c <command>`) - as bash presence cannot be assumed in your Docker image.
 * Privileged container mode is not supported.
 Features depending on this will not work.
 * Only registries that use Docker Registry API V2 are supported.
-* There is currently no support for deploying images from private/non DTR registries.

 ### Experimental feature